 I love hill workouts.
 For my money, running up and down a hill gives you the most bang for your running buck—power, strength, endurance and speed all wrapped into one workout.

-So, you might be wondering, what does the mythical Greek king in the title have to do with attacking an incline?
+So, based on the title of this post, you might be wondering what a mythical Greek king has to do with attacking an incline.

 This hill workout proceeds in much the same way but unlike our poor friend Sisyphus, you’ll have the good fortune of getting to stop.
 Eventually.

 The Sisyphus Session is one of the bread-and-butter strength-building sessions I like to have my athletes do in the weeks before beginning more pace-specific workouts.
 I’ll assign some variation of this workout to 5K racers, marathoners and everyone in between toward the end of the the base-building phase of their respective training programs.
 It’s one hill session that doesn’t discriminate.